 - Report it to us.
-Please report any instances of suspected scam calls to Vodafone via this form (if we are your telecommunications provider) so we can investigate the matter and block the number if necessary.
-The more information you can provide the better, which ideally includes the time, date and phone number that called you
+Please report a scam or suspected scam to Vodafone (if we are your telecommunications provider) so we can investigate the matter and block the number if necessary.
+The more information you can provide the better, which ideally includes the time, date and phone number that called you.

 - Report it to Netsafe.
 All scams should also be reported to Netsafe, regardless if it was an internet, phone or other type of scam.
 Even if you were not tricked by the scam, reporting it can protect others.
-Please report a scam to Netsafe here.
+You can report a scam to Netsafe here.

 My number has been fraudulently transferred from Vodafone to another provider, or to another SIM: